Tangail: Demographics

-Tangail had 700,000 residents as of 2017.

-Most of this population is Muslim (88.2%), like most of the cities in Bangladesh.
-Other religious groups include Hindus (11.7%), Christians (0.08%) and Buddhists (0.02%).
+According to the 2011 Bangladesh census, Tangail Paurashava had 37,607 households and a population of 167,412.
+30,882 (18.45%) were under 10 years of age.
+Tangail has a literacy rate (age 7 and over) of 71.78%, compared to the national average of 59.5%, and a sex ratio of 976 females per 1000 males.

 Sports

-In the city's centre, Tangail Stadium hosts the city's most important sporting events.
+At the city's centre, the multipurpose Tangail Stadium regularly hosts sporting events.
 The stadium has hosted national events.
-It is the home venue of Bangladesh Football Premier League club Team BJMC.
-It was converted into a cricket stadium in 2015 and regularly hosted First Division Cricket..

 Transport

-Bangabandhu Bridge, the second longest bridge in Bangladesh, connects Tangail and Sirajganj.
+Bangabandhu Bridge, the second-longest bridge in Bangladesh, connects Tangail and Sirajganj.

 It takes approximately 1 hour and 55 minutes to reach Tangail from Dhaka (about 98 km away) via Kaliakair and Tongi.
 Several bus lines operate between Tangail and Dhaka's Mohakhali (মহাখালী) bus terminal.
 The Nirala, Dhaleshwari, Jathika, and High Choice bus lines are among them.

 Tangail railway station offers travel to Dhaka and other cities within Bangladesh.
-The inter-city Ekota Express, Sundarban Express, Rangpur Express, Intercity Tangail Commuter and Sirajganj Express (amongst others) serve the station alongside commuter rail and mail train services.
+The inter-city Ekota Express, Sundarban Express, Rangpur Express, Intercity Tangail Commuter and Sirajganj Express (among others) serve the station alongside commuter rail and mail train services.

 Tangail Airport was opened in 1967 for agricultural purposes but has been unmaintained since 1976.